Ax-Sch/AlphScore/README.md

 Install:
-This was only tested on Ubuntu / Xubuntu Linux.
+This was tested on Ubuntu / Xubuntu Linux using miniconda3.

 Make sure to have conda installed, if not install it (e.g. https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html ).

+Clone or download the repository to a directory with plenty of free storage, then change directory into the AlphScore-main folder.
+Then set up the conda environment.

+cd [folder where the repository was cloned/downloaded to]/AlphScore conda env create --file=environment/alphafold_environment.yaml conda activate alphafold1